How to prepare for your NDIS planning meeting

 Depending on your situation, you may be funded for Support Coordination in your NDIS plan.
 This means you will have a service provider (such as Yooralla) support you to organise all the supports in your NDIS plan.
 The planner will ask you in the planning meeting which service provider you would like to do this.

-Find out more about Yooralla’s support coordination services.
+Find out more about Support Coordination at Yooralla.